o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 * Context: ingressInterface/egressInterface, observationPointId (if applicable), time bounds (flowStart/flowEnd or an observation-time IE), and the relevant class IE (ipDiffServCodePoint/ipClassOfService/dot1qPriority, etc.).
 * Quantification: droppedPacketDeltaCount and/or droppedOctetDeltaCount, so per-class dropped volume from flows can be compared to discardmodel aggregates.
-* Multiplicity handling: if multiple discard reasons apply to the same flow interval, either export one record per reason or use IPFIX Structured Data to encode multiple flowDiscardClass values.
+* Multiplicity handling: if multiple discard reasons apply to the same flow interval, export one Flow Record per reason, each with its corresponding flowDiscardClass value and, where feasible, per-reason dropped packet/octet counts.

 Collector Workflow (General Pattern) {#collector-workflow}
 ------------------------------------